 Ray Waddle is an author, columnist, and the editor of Yale Divinity School’s Reflections journal, a publication that explores theological dimensions at work in current national issues.

 He has written for The New York Times, Christian Century, Image journal, Huffington Post, and poetry for a variety of journals.
-He has a journalism (B.A.) degree from Oklahoma and a religious studies (M.A.) degree from Vanderbilt.
-He continues to write his “Testaments” column for The Tennessean, where he worked from 1984-2001, and has taught a writing course at Vanderbilt Divinity and a summer-session writing workshop at Yale Divinity School.
+He has a journalism (B.A.) degree from the University of Oklahoma and a religious studies (M.A.) degree from Vanderbilt University.
+He worked as religion editor at The Tennessean from 1984-2001, and has taught a writing course at Vanderbilt Divinity and a summer-session writing workshop at Yale Divinity School.